 If you like drumming or tapping, there is a form of Energy Psychology called Emotional Freedom Therapy (EFT) and/or Thought Field Therapy (TFT), which encourages you to tap specific acupressure points in a specific pattern and alleviate anxiety.

-There is also Energy Medicine, founded and developed by Donna Eden and Dr. David Feinstein, which heals the body by activating and/or restoring its natural healing energies if they have become weak, disturbed, or out of balance.
+Founded and developed by Donna Eden and Dr. David Feinstein, which heals the body by activating and/or restoring its natural healing energies if they have become weak, disturbed, or out of balance.
 Energy medicine uses techniques from healing methods such as acupuncture, yoga, kinesiology, and Qi Gong.
 These different approaches work well against the symptoms of PCS and PTSD.
-Dr. Diane® has been trained in all of these methods and is a certified practitioner.
+Dr. Diane® is a certified practitioner for all these methods.

 Creating art is an internal method that allows the overactive Limbic system to feel calm.
 This is also true of using humor as a method.
 On the other hand, Heart Rate Breathing does require some external devices to give you the proper feedback.
 One of the best is through HeartMath, Emwave.